tumluliu/pymmrouting/README.md

 ## Usage

 Rename the `sample-config.json` to `config.json` and modify its content according to your environment.
+The `pgbouncer` section is the Postgresql connection pooling configuration for libmmspa4pg.
+So please install and config [pgbouncer] (https://pgbouncer.github.io) in advance on your system.

 A sample code snippet of calculating multimodal paths: